Anaphase21/Video-Slicer/README.md

 # Video-Editor
-This is a video slicing app for slicing video and audio files.
+This is an Android video slicing app for slicing video and audio files.